www42/phoenix/challenges.4.md

 - Deploy an ingress controller via Helm (https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress)
 - Configure the routes for ingress to your application

+> Need help with Helm?
+Check hints [here :blue_book:](hints/helm.md)!

 ## 3. Deploy your new backend
-- Create a deployment yaml file
+- Create a deployment yaml file with and ingress resource, your pod deployments and services
+- make sure, your service definitions don't use type *LoadBalancer* as traffic from the internet will be handled by the ingress controller now
 - Make sure that the environment variables for PORT and INSTRUMENTATIONKEY are set correctly
-- Deploy the new backend into your cluster
+- Deploy everything into your cluster
-- Deploy a new frontend and services

 ## 4. Analyze and Improve the performance of your new backend
 ![](/img/appmap.jpg)